Getting kids to brush their teeth is hard.

 A dentist alone will not be able to teach a child how to brush their teeth (unless the dentist is also the child’s parent).

-This is because learning to brush your teeth properly requires “effective practice”.
+This is because learning to brush your teeth properly requires “deliberate practice”.
 It therefore takes time, requires feedback from a teacher, and should be expected to be difficult.

 As the process of learning takes time, the parent must be the “teacher” in this context.